Subscribe to get access

 As Motor Trend outlines, the 2017 Prius Prime has yet to be tested by the NHTSA or IIHS.
 That said, the standard forward collision warning system qualifies the Prius Prime to earn the IIHS Top Safety Pick+ award, the highest mark awarded by the institute.
 The Toyota Safety Sense P package is standard equipment for the Prius Prime, which boasts high-tech safety features including the aforementioned forward collision warning system, an automatic braking system that detects obstacles and pedestrians, adaptive cruise control, and a blind spot monitoring system.
 A lane-departure assist system is also part of the package, and provides automatic and light steering inputs to keep the Prius Prime on its intended path.

-At $27,100 this is priced just right for a 96 MPG average car for a high tech, comfortable and nimble car.
+In conclusion, at $27,100 this is priced just right.
+Finally and for a 96 MPG average car for a high tech, comfortable and nimble car.